defaultroute0/VCF-Operations-For-Networks/README.md

-top 10 flows where  Source Country =  'Australia’ and  Destination Country !=  'Australia’ group by  Destination Country,  Source Country order by sum(bytes) sum(Bytes), sum(Bytes Rate) of flows where (Flow Type = 'Routed' and Flow Type = 'Same Host') flows where flow type = 'Source is internet' and port in (22,23,3389) group by Source Country flow where Destination Port == 3389 group by Destination VM, Source IP Address vm where Incoming Port = 445 group by Operating System flow where destination port name = 'dns' group by Destination VM
+top 10 flows where  Source Country =  'Australia’ and  Destination Country !=  'Australia’ group by  Destination Country,  Source Country order by sum(bytes) sum(Bytes), sum(Bytes Rate) of flows where (Flow Type = 'Routed' and Flow Type = 'Same Host') flows where flow type = 'Source is internet' and port in (22,23,3389) group by Source Country flows where flow type = 'Source is internet' and port in (22,23,3389) group by Source Country, Destination VM flow where Destination Port == 3389 group by Destination VM, Source IP Address vm where Incoming Port = 445 group by Operating System flow where destination port name = 'dns' group by Destination VM